mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 The arguments given above can be used to integrate any scikit-learn compatible machine learning algorithm with mlrl-testbed.
 You can learn about this {ref}`here<runnables>`.

+(argument-mode)=

+### Mode

+MLRL-Testbed supports different modes of operation configurable via the argument `-m` or `--mode`.
+By default, a single experiment configured via the command line API is run.
+However, it is also possible to run several experiments at once.
+In the following, we provide an overview of all available configuration options:

+- `-m` or `--mode` (Default value = `single`)

+  - `single` A single experiment is run.
+  - `batch` A batch of experiments is run at once.

 ### Dataset

 The following mandatory arguments must always be given to specify the dataset that should be used, as well as the location where it should be loaded from.